JuliaQX/QXGraphDecompositions.jl/docs/src/index.md

 ```@meta
-CurrentModule = QXGraphs
+CurrentModule = QXGraphDecompositions
 ```

-# QXGraphs
+# QXGraphDecompositions

-QXGraphs is a Julia package for analysing and manipulating graph structures describing tensor networks in the QuantEx project.
+QXGraphDecompositions is a Julia package for analysing and manipulating graph structures describing tensor networks in the QuantEx project.
 It provides functions for solving graph theoretic problems related to the task of efficiently slicing and contracting a tensor network.

-QXGraphs was developed as part of the QuantEx project, one of the individual software projects of WP8 of [PRACE](https://prace-ri.eu/) 6IP.
+QXGraphDecompositions was developed as part of the QuantEx project, one of the individual software projects of WP8 of [PRACE](https://prace-ri.eu/) 6IP.

 ## Getting started

 ### Installation

-QXGraphs is a Julia package and can be installed using Julia's inbuilt package manager from the Julia REPL using.
+QXGraphDecompositions is a Julia package and can be installed using Julia's inbuilt package manager from the Julia REPL using.

 ```
 import Pkg
-Pkg.add("QXGraphs")
+Pkg.add("QXGraphDecompositions")
 ```

 To ensure everything is working, the unittests can be run using